 The monitor was an affordable office setup option and came with a D-Sub and HDMI cable.
 For gameplay, we needed AMD GPUs for the FreeSync feature, but this helped prevent screen tearing.
 The split-screen function was also handy, as we could have a dual monitor setup from one monitor.

-Click to Check PriceSceptre E22 Series
+Click to Check Price

-- Blue light technology
+- Blue light filter & flicker-free

 - Operating Systems: Windows, Mac